-- a) Advise on the rules and regulations governing the area of marine environmental law; - b) Advise on the actions to be taken against ships which pose a threat to the marine environment; - c) Advise on the actions to be taken against shipowners or operators who fail to comply with standards imposed by national legislation implementing international instruments in the area; and - d) Advise on the instances where an action can be initiated directly against the insurer.

-- a) Draft national policies which aim to achieve a sustainable marine environment; - b) Draft national legislation implementing international rules and regulations in the area; - c) Represent governments in international and regional fora; and - d) Represent shipowners and other parties to a marine adventure when facing claims for marine pollution damage.

-The module will be assessed through writen assignments and writen exams.
-Assignements: 30 % and Written Exams: 70%.
+a) Advise on the rules and regulations governing the area of marine environmental law;

+b) Advise on the actions to be taken against ships which pose a threat to the marine environment; c) Advise on the actions to be taken against shipowners or operators who fail to comply with standards imposed by national legislation implementing international instruments in the area; and d) Advise on the instances where an action can be initiated directly against the insurer.
+Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: The learner will be able to. a) Draft national policies which aim to achieve a sustainable marine environment; b) Draft national legislation implementing international rules and regulations in the area; c) Represent governments in international and regional fora; and d) Represent shipowners and other parties to a marine adventure when facing claims for marine pollution damage.
+Total Number of ECTS / ECVET of this 5 ECTS / ECVETs Module A The module will be assessed through written assignments and Assessment of the module written exams.
+Assignments: 30 % and Written Exams: 70%.

 Title of the Module MARITIME LEGISLATION DRAFTING Module Description This module consists primarily of the preparation of a maritime legislation drafting project which incorporates and implements an international instrument to domestic legislation.
 The preparation of this draft law is a supervised work and, throughout the entire academic year, students receive a number of lectures on maritime legislation drafting, hold numerous meetings with the assigned academic supervisor, and conduct independent research on the international instrument they are incorporating and implementing, the needs of the country for the draft law being prepared and the preparation of the draft law in accordance with the techniques employed in the respective countries.
-Lectures Maritime Legislation Drafting Questionnaire Academic Writing Maritime Legislation Drafting: General Forms of Legislation Types of Statutes Anatomy of a Statute Use of Language in Legislation Drafting The Drafting Process The Legislative Process Relationship between International Law and Municipal Law Rules of Statutory Interpretation Maritime Types of Maritime Legislation Subject Matter of Maritime Legislation Options for Developing Maritime Legislation The Role of Governments in the Negotiation, Development and Drafting of International Maritime Conventions of Maritime Conventions into Municipal Law Drafting Techniques for the Adequate Implementation of International Maritime Conventions in Municipal Law Maritime Legislation Drafting: Development, Entry into force and Amendment of IMO Conventions Maritime Legislation Drafting: IMO Treaty-making Process Maritime Legislation Drafting: Tacit Amendment Procedure Maritime Legislation Drafting: Implementing IMO Instruments- Turning International Convention into National Law Maritime Legislation Drafting: The Preparation of a Merchant Shipping Act Drafting Exercises Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to: Draft national legislation which duly incorporates and implements international maritime instruments into domestic legislation.
-Knowledge - at the end of the module the learner will have been exposed to the following:
+Lectures Maritime Legislation Drafting Questionnaire Academic Writing Maritime Legislation Drafting: General Forms of Legislation Types of Statutes Anatomy of a Statute Use of Language in Legislation Drafting The Drafting Process The Legislative Process

+- Relationship between International Law and Municipal Law - Rules of Statutory Interpretation